jwlipford/music/README.md

 # music
- music.exe prints sheet music (drawn with ASCII characters) from an encoded file.
+music.exe prints ASCII art of music notation from an encoded file.

-I was inspired by three desires:
+I was motivated by three desires:

 * To see how much information density I could squeeze out of a few bytes
   * I never needed more than four bytes per 5-by-16-character block of text.
 I was able to squeeze the encoding of one note into two bytes.